wagtail/wagtail/docs/reference/hooks.rst

 ``after_copy_page``
 ~~~~~~~~~~~~~~~~~~~

-  Do something with a ``Page`` object after it has been copied pasing in the request, page object and the new copied page.
-Uses the same behavior as ``after_create_page``.
+  Do something with a ``Page`` object after it has been copied passing in the request, page object and the new copied page.
+Uses the same behaviour as ``after_create_page``.

 .. _before_copy_page: